-Restoration example: Within the Upper Susquehanna HUC8, where brook trout populations are currently strong, protection may still be applicable for the HUC12s with the best conditions, but to evaluate restoration priorities, identifying HUC12s with moderate to high current condition, moderate to high lost fishery, and with the lowest detrimental impacts from future climate scenarios would be appropriate.
+Restoration example: Within the Upper Susquehanna HUC8, where brook trout populations are predicted to be strong, protection may still be applicable for the HUC12s with the best conditions, but to evaluate restoration priorities, identifying HUC12s with moderate to high current condition, moderate to high lost fishery, and with the lowest detrimental impacts from future climate scenarios would be appropriate.
 Figure 20 shows the HUC12s that would most likely match those conditions within the Upper Susquehanna HUC8 would be 20501010301 (highest current fishery and moderate lost fishery, near middle of chart) and 20501011313 (sixth bar from the right, relatively high current fishery, high lost fishery, and very low climate vulnerability).